 Recommended tire pressure for Tesla Model 3 tires ranges from 42 psi to 45 psi, as set by vehicle manufacturer according to model's original equipment tire size and gross vehicle weight rating (GVWR) to optimize vehicle safety, performance and fuel efficiency.

-Where do I find recommended tire inflation pressures for Tesla Model 3?
+Where to find recommended tire pressure for Tesla Model 3?

 What is recommended winter tire pressure for Tesla Model 3?

 Tire pressure fluctuates with ambient temperatures.
 When temperatures drop, Tesla Model 3 tires may lose approximately 1 psi of air pressure for every 10 degree Fahrenheit decrease.
 During winter Tesla Model 3 tires can be inflated 3 to 5 psi above the recommended tire pressure settings to compensate for lower temperatures.
 Do not overinflate above the maximum tire inflation pressure value indicated on tire sidewall.
 Make sure to check tire pressure regularly in the winter to keep tires properly inflated for a safe ride on snow and icy roads.

 Is Tesla Model 3 equipped with Tire Pressure Monitoring System (TPMS)?

 If your Tesla Model 3 is built after 2007, it is most likely equipped with a Tire Pressure Monitoring System.
 Check owner's manual to see if your model has TPMS.

 Why is Tesla Model 3 tire pressure light on?